 The goal of this mini project was to

-Extend the current ‘EGI’ and ‘Local’ data scoping logic to introduce multiple, non-exclusive scope tags to encourage other projects to host their data within a single GOCDB instance, and
+Extend the current ‘EGI’ and ‘Local’ data scoping logic in GOCDB to introduce multiple, non-exclusive scope tags to encourage other projects to host their data within a single GOCDB instance

 Provide a supporting GOCDB management interface to simplify daily operational/admin tasks.

-With these developments, the functionality of GOCDB would be extended beyond the current DoW so that topology data from multiple projects could be more effectively managed using a single GOCDB instance (e.g. EGI, EUDAT, PROJX).
-A management interface would help simplify and speedup daily operational tasks, especially for new service administrators and will help reduce on-going operational costs for EGI.
-Non-exclusive scope tags would allow sites/services to be scoped with both project-specific tags (e.g. ‘UK_NES’) and with the wider ‘EGI’ scope tag.
+With these developments, the functionality of GOCDB is extended beyond the current DoW so that topology data from multiple projects can be more effectively managed using a single GOCDB instance (e.g. EGI, EUDAT, PROJX).
+A management interface helps simplify and speedup daily operational tasks, especially for new service administrators and helps reduce on-going operational costs for EGI.
+Non-exclusive scope tags allows sites/services to be scoped with both project-specific tags (e.g. ‘UK_NES’) and with the wider ‘EGI’ scope tag.

 This mini project has completed in the first half of PY4.
 It spanned 6 months starting in April 2013 and finished in October 2013.
 This funded a new developer to work with the GOCDB team on implementing the main project deliverables.